Special Night Squads: Operational activities

 The Special Night Squads' primary task was to defend the Iraq Petroleum Company pipeline, which was frequently attacked by Arab insurgents.
 The squads also raided known insurgent bases, such as the villages of Daburiyya and Khirbat Lid.
 The force's success caused the cessation of attacks on the pipeline and brought a decrease of insurgent activity in the area.
 It is presumed that about 12.5% of all guerrilla casualties during 1938 were caused by the SNS, which had lost only two of its men (Pvt.
 Stephen Chapman from the Royal West Kents and supernumerary Yosef Ben-Moshe) in action.
 For the unit's actions in Palestine, Wingate was awarded the Distinguished Service Order (DSO), and three SNS officers were awarded the Military Cross (MC).
 Several soldiers and supernumeraries were also awarded medals and citations.

 Criticism

 The SNS faced heavy criticism over the tactics it used to suppress Arab revolts with collective punishment, torture, and indiscriminate firings being common points of controversy.
-The SNS instilled fear into villages by threatening the decimation of villages in proportions(e.g every eight male villager executed) if demands such as seizure of weapons weren't met.
+The SNS instilled fear into villages by threatening the decimation of villages in proportions(e.g every eighth male villager executed) if demands such as seizure of weapons weren't met.
 Torture tactics involved beatings with biographies of Wingate further detailing the forcing of sand into villagers' mouths until they vomited.